My areas of interest include computers, audio recording technology and studio setups, and any kind of hardware in between.

 Tracking Down a Good, Cheap Vinyl Record Player

-When a technology becomes redundant, common wisdom says that it will eventually fizzle out.
-While that's true in many cases, the vinyl record lives and breathes today, and for good reason.
+When technology becomes redundant, common wisdom says that it will eventually fizzle out.
+While that's true in many cases, the vinyl record lives and breathes today, and for a good reason.
 Nothing can really replicate the sound warmth and tactile qualities of an LP.
 And, unlike the days of expensive hi-fi systems, you can actually get a really good, budget turntable for a very reasonable price point.

 Let's get going!

 Can a Cheap Vinyl Record Player Sounds Good?